 Education, employment and selected commissions

-Having gained a first-class honours degree in printed textiles (1971) from Liverpool Polytechnic, this was followed by a postgraduate qualification from Birmingham Polytechnic (1972) in printed textiles.
+First-class hons degree in printed textiles (1971) from Liverpool Polytechnic, Postgraduate qualification from Birmingham Polytechnic (1972) in printed textiles.

 1976 -1983 Designer knitwear partnerships based in St Ives, Cornwall and latterly Bristol.
 Selling mainly to the USA through an agency based in Los Angeles; clients included Niemann Marcus, Bendels, Bloomindales and Saks, selling also to Harrods and Browns in the UK.

-1983-2008 Ruth combined lecturing at Cumbria Institute of the Arts with a varied freelance career in art and design as a fibre artist, designer-maker, writer, national and international workshop tutor and speaker for various guilds, galleries and adult education institutions, including the Design for Knitting study day at the Victoria and Albert Museum, London.
+1983-2008 Ruth combined lecturing at Cumbria Institute of the Arts with a varied freelance career in art and design as a fibre artist, designer-maker, writer, national and international workshop tutor including Australia and new Zealand, speaker for various guilds, galleries and adult education institutions and the Design for Knitting study day at the Victoria and Albert Museum, London.
 October 2004

 Commissioned to create works for private and public spaces, Ruth created a large-scale textile construction for the main dining room at Higham Hall College, Cockermouth, Cumbria completed in 2012.